ajlee2006/yourmotheris-data/README.md

 Data for the 10-minutely Your Mother Is word.

 ## Accessing data
-[current.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/current.txt) gives data of the latest word. [past-00000001.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/past-00000001.txt) gives word #1, and so on.
+[current.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/current.txt) gives JSON data of the latest word. [past-00000001.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/past-00000001.txt) gives word #1, and so on.

 Alternatively, you can listen for tweets from [@yourmotherisbot](https://twitter.com/yourmotherisbot).